matochondrion/grid-of10/README.md

 # grid-of10
-This module contains responsive columns based on a 10-column grid (so 5-columns as well) and compatible with Basscss.
+An add-on module for Basscss.
+Includes responsive 10-column grid classes (so 5-columns as well).
 The default Basscss 12-column grid is great, but sometimes a **5 or 10 column layout** is needed.

 ## 10-column layout